-It is a little business called "Walgreens."
-I've not heard of this before, must be a local joint.
+There is a little business called “Walgreens.”
+You may have heard of this place before, must be a local joint.
 I got a 24 oz bag of peanuts for $3.99 which seemed fair to me.
-The other thing I liked about it, was they had the typical ballpark snacks right in the front of the store, so you can't miss it.
+The other thing I liked about it was they had the typical ballpark snacks right in the front of the store.
 Easy in and easy out.
-406 Main St. - just a couple blocks from the ballpark.
+406 Main St. – just a couple of blocks from the ballpark.

 You can also bring your own non-alcoholic bottled beverages into the stadium.
 This of course is only plastic bottles, and those bottles have to be unopened.

 One of the best value options is the All You Can Eat option.
-For $20, any ticket holder can get an all you can eat wristband and get unlimited peanuts, popcorn, chips, pop, and up to 5 hot dogs.
-The stand you pick up from is near sectio 428, which is in the upper deck down the the right field line.
+For $20, any ticket holder can get an all-you-can-eat wristband and get unlimited peanuts, popcorn, chips, pop, and up to 5 hot dogs.
+The stand you pick up from is near section 428, which is in the upper deck down the right field line.

 Here is my favorite “full size” value option; Penn Station.
 This local east coast sub shop first opened booths in 2007, and they serve only their steak sandwich and fries at the stadium.
 The restaurant is hugely popular in the area, and the sandwich and fries will cost you about $11 at Great American.
 But the thing is a medium sandwich and fry at the restaurant costs about $8, so the mark-up isn’t as outrageous as other food options.